SxT-Community/SxT-dNFT/README.md

 ### Prerequisites
 1) You will need beta access to Space and Time and Chainlink Functions.
 You can request access to [SxT beta here](https://www.spaceandtime.io/access-beta) and [Chainlink functions beta here](https://chainlinkcommunity.typeform.com/requestaccess?typeform-source=docs.chain.link).

 2) If you're new to SxT it's recommended that you start first with our [SxT Getting Started Guide](https://docs.spaceandtime.io/docs/getting-started).
-If you're new to Chainlink Functions, they recommend you start with their [Getting Started](https://docs.chain.link/chainlink-functions/getting-started/).
-Having a basic understanding of how to connect to SxT and how Chainlink Functions work will set you up for success with this guide.
+If you're new to Chainlink Functions, we recommend you start with their [Getting Started Guide](https://docs.chain.link/chainlink-functions/getting-started/).
+Having a basic understanding of how to connect to SxT and how Chainlink Functions work will set you up for success with this guide 💪

 ### Setup
 1) `git clone https://github.com/SxT-Community/SxT-dNFT.git && cd SxT-DNFT`
 2) `npm install`
 3) One of the packages you just install is a handy tool created by Chainlink Labs for encrypting your local environment variables.
-Please have a look at `npx env-enc help` to see all available commands and then:
+Please have a look at `npx env-enc help` to see all available commands.
 - `npx env-enc set-pw` - to set your root password
-- Now, we'll use `env-enc set` to set some envars:
+- Next, we'll use `env-enc set` to set some envars:

-   `MUMBAI_RPC_URL` - RPC_URL for Mumbai network (Infura or Alchemy)
+   `MUMBAI_RPC_URL` - RPC_URL for Mumbai network (Infura, Alchemy, etc)

    `PRIVATE_KEY` - Private key for the account/address you used to sign up for Chainlink Functions